-- All staff organising an educational visit must follow the guidance set out in the Educational Visits Policy document and the Code of Conduct (Appendix 3) - ALL staff accompanying an educational visit must be suitably vetted - Staff should carry the contact details of the designated teachers and the safeguarding contact numbers (Child Protection Support Services, Gateway (Social Services) and the PSNI.
-In the case of a trip outside the UK, they should carry the contact number of the local police service - Pupils must know how to contact a member of staff if a concern exists, especially if a pupil is staying with a host family - Staff should be particularly careful when supervising pupils in extracurricular activities, or a residential setting such as a ski trip, DofE expedition or extended visit away from home.
-Typically, a less formal relationship than usual is appropriate in these settings, but must remain within professional boundaries [See Staff Code of Conduct]. - When taking photographs of a trip, be aware that some pupils may have opted not to have their photograph taken.
-Where possible, use a school camera, not a personal mobile phone camera.
+- All staff organising an educational visit must follow the guidance set out in the Educational Visits Policy document. - ALL staff accompanying an educational visit must be suitably vetted - Staff should carry the contact details of the designated teachers and the safeguarding contact numbers (Child Protection Support Services, Gateway (Social Services) and the PSNI.
+In the case of a trip outside the UK, they should carry the contact number of the local police service - Pupils must know how to contact a member of staff if a concern exists, especially if a pupil is staying with a host family - Staff should be particularly careful when supervising pupils in extracurricular activities, or a residential setting.
+Typically, a less formal relationship than usual is appropriate in these settings, but must remain within professional boundaries. - When taking photographs of a trip, be aware that some pupils may have opted not to have their photograph taken.
+Use a school camera, not a personal mobile phone camera.
 Images must be removed after the trip, and not stored on a personal device (in line with the College's policy on the storage and use of visual images).